 - Ensure that the golden image used to create the farm has both Horizon Agent and the App Volumes agent installed.
 See the App Volumes documentation for details.

-Note: Create RDS farms using a golden image that has Windows Update disabled.
-Apply Windows Updates by updating the golden image and scheduling maintenance for the farm to apply the new golden image.
+Note: RDS farms should be created using a golden image that has Windows Update disabled.
+Windows Updates should be applied by updating the golden image and scheduling maintenance for the farm to apply the new golden image.